-The Community Foundation of Greater Dubuque launched the Dubuque Campaign for Grade-Level Reading in 2012, answering a call to action by the Annie E. Casey Foundation and the National Campaign for Grade-Level Reading.
-In 2014, the Foundation received an anonymous donor grant to expand the Dubuque Campaign into two rural communities—Dyersville and Jackson County.
+The Community Foundation of Greater Dubuque launched the initiative in 2012, answering a call to action by the Annie E. Casey Foundation and the National Campaign for Grade-Level Reading.
+Thanks to a grant from an anonymous donor, the Community Foundation expanded the initiative in 2014 into two rural Northeast Iowa communities: Dyersville and Jackson County.

 Our work is aligned with the “five promises” of Every Child/Every Promise, a nationally recognized collective impact approach to ensuring all young people succeed: caring adults, safe places, healthy start, effective education and opportunities to serve.